seidior/pathways-projects/README.md

-# Pathways Project 1: Sourcing Data
+# Pathways Module 1: Setting up your Git repository

 In your top-level README file, you should include the following: